St. Margaret’s Church from an Historic Perspective

 In 1908, well before the parish was officially established or the church built, a naming gift was made by Mr. & Mrs. Ralph Cross Johnson to honor the memory of their late daughter, Margaret.
 Although the Johnsons lived in Washington, DC, Mr. Johnson was a native of Belfast, the son of the city’s first mayor and grandson of its second Congregational minister.
 Margaret of Antioch was an early Christian martyr but there is considerable question as to whether she existed as an historical figure.
 The Crusades brought her story to Western Europe from the East and she was very popular during the middle ages.
 Quite obviously, Margaret of Antioch is a quintessential female saint as she is the patroness of women in childbirth.
 Why she was chosen over the more accessible and clearly historical St. Margaret of Scotland remains a mystery our parish records do not answer.

 In the last one hundred years, St. Margaret’s has evolved from the dream of a small group of friends into a year-round community of worshipers and a vital contributor to the greater Belfast community.
-The church participates in a variety of outreach programs, both local and international.
-St. Margaret’s contributes both financially and in kind to the support of St. Etienne, an Episcopal church and school in Limonade, Haiti, and members of the two congregations have exchanged visits.
-Locally, St. Margaret’s is a member of both the Waldo County Food Cupboard and the Interfaith Fuel Fund, ecumenical programs sponsored by a number of area churches.
-Additional outreach efforts include financial support for, and member involvement in, organizations such as Senior Spectrum, Waldo County Hospice, The Game Loft and the Committee for Restorative Justice.
+The church participates in a variety of outreach programs, locally, nationally and internationally.
+Locally, St. Margaret’s is a member of the Greater Bay Area Ministerium and works together with other churches in the community on ecumenical programs such as the Food Cupboard, Soup Kitchen, Interfaith Fuel Fund, and more.
+Additional outreach efforts include financial support for, and member involvement in, organizations such as Senior Spectrum, Waldo County Hospice, The Game Loft and Restorative Justice.
 In 2007, St. Margaret’s completed an extensive renovation and expansion of its parish house.
 The additional space created allows for both expanded church programs and additional outreach opportunities.
 Free lunch for families and children has been offered several times a week during the summer and, during the school year, the church has hosted a once-a-week “Toddlers Play Date” designed to help children make new friends as well as to offer support to parents and caregivers.
 The parish house is also used for meetings by a variety of community groups.

-In 2005 St. Margaret’s celebrated its 90th anniversary with a period event.
+In 2005 St. Margaret’s celebrated its 90th anniversary with a period event and in 2015 a large Centennial Celebration.